API Reference

 Raises:

-Exception: If solve() method has not been successfully executed
+Exception – If solve() method has not been successfully executed

->>> inv_sys = inosys("input_folder", ref_bus=0)
+inv_sys = inosys("input_folder", ref_bus=0)

->>> inv_sys.solve()
+inv_sys.solve()

 resSolar()[source]

-Display the solar capacity investment results.
+Get the solar capacity investment results.

 Returns:

-• Installed Capacity (kW): Optimal capacity for each solar PV system
+Solar investment results with columns: - Installed Capacity (kW): Optimal capacity for each solar PV system - Bus: Bus number where solar PV is installed

 Raises:

-Exception: If solve() method has not been successfully executed
+Exception – If solve() method has not been successfully executed

->>> inv_sys = inosys("input_folder", ref_bus=0)
+inv_sys = inosys("input_folder", ref_bus=0)

->>> inv_sys.solve(invest=True)
+inv_sys.solve(invest=True)

 resWind()[source]

-Display the wind capacity investment results.
+Get the wind capacity investment results.

 Returns:

-• Installed Capacity (kW): Optimal capacity for each wind turbine
+Wind investment results with columns: - Installed Capacity (kW): Optimal capacity for each wind turbine - Bus: Bus number where wind turbine is installed

 Raises: